WokLibCodeClub/SpaceRace/step01-create_rocket/readme.md

 ```
 </details>

+Run the code again to check the rocket is now pointing up.

 Now let's make it possible for the player to move the rocket.
 To do this we need to define *functions* to move the rocket.
 Here is how to define the function for moving the rocket up:

 ```python